lmmentel/gamess-us-fortran-interface/README.rst

 Installation
 ------------

-The preferred way to compile the fortran code is using the foraytool.
+The preferred way to compile the fortran code is using the foray tool.

 Usage
 -----